 - National Crime Information Center (run by the FBI)

 - FBI fingerprint check

-- National Sex Offender Registered (run by the Department of Justice)
+- National Sex Offender Registry (run by the Department of Justice)

 WHAT are the state and federal background check requirements for child care programs?

 - Federal law requires child care providers to submit requests for background checks for each staff member.